-Student housing is overwhelmingly coed, and residence halls offer a wide variety of accommodations from 4-person apartments to suites and singles.
+Our residence halls offer a wide variety of housing options: apartments, suites, doubles, and singles.
 The majority of students live in singles, and students can choose from living arrangements that include suites (groupings of single rooms that share a common lounge), on-campus apartments with kitchens and private baths, and houses that were originally private dwellings.

-The remaining four (4) buildings at HCA are used in a number of different ways.
+The remaining three (3) buildings at HCA are used in a number of different ways.
 Our Graduate Assistants live in HCA 800 on the 2nd floor.
-This academic year Bryn Mawr College will be housing some students in HCA 800 and 808 while renovations are being done to one of their residence halls.
 Guest Housing coordinated by the Conferences Office, is located in HCA 804.
-The remaining apartments in HCA 808 and 812 are rented commercially through and managed by the outside management company Starkman Palumbo Realty.
+The remaining apartments in HCA 812 house staff and we have one commercial renter in one apartment in HCA #23.